ivelischpfuli/stream-manual/README.md

 !alpaca - Shares a random alpaca fact.
 May or may not be completely accurate (most are accurate though).\
 !stoat - Shares a random stoat fact.
 What could this imply?\
 !lurk - A simple lurk command, doesn't do much else.\
+!pet - Pets the alpaca.
+Plays a little animation and sound.\
 !save - Reminds me to save.
-Plays a little animation and sound.\
+Plays a little animation and sound.

 # Pickpocketing game!
 *Type: Channel Point redeem/chat message*\